 Whiplash is usually confined to the spinal cord, and the most common areas of the spinal cord affected by whiplash are the neck, and the mid-back (middle of the spine).

-How much compensated can i get for a Whiplash injury?
+How much compensation can i get for a Whiplash injury?

 Damages are awarded generally to place the claimant in the position in which he would have been had the accident not taken place.